Requirements

 Coursework

 The MFA+MA course schedule is a sequencing of studies and workshops in preparation for writing the two main new works each student will create: the critical MA Capstone essay and the MFA thesis manuscript.
-The MFA+MA program requires six graduate-level seminars in English. beginning with English 410: Introduction to Graduate Study.
+The MFA+MA program requires six graduate-level seminars in English, beginning with English 410: Introduction to Graduate Study.
 In order to gain some expertise in the full range of English and American literature and culture, two of remaining courses must be focused on literature before 1800 and two must be focused on literature after 1800.
-The last of these courses may be taken outside the English Department.
+The last of the coursework may be taken outside the English Department.
 In addition, students will learn to read and interpret literature from a writer’s perspective in three required seminars under the rubric of English 403: Writers’ Studies in Literature.

 Graduate Assistantships